 For many homeowners, curb appeal is very important.
 Most people work hard to keep their lawns looking beautiful.
 After a long, cold winter, your grass is going to need a lot of maintenance.
 After being covered under snow for several weeks or months, and dealing with the cold weather, your grass will not grow in properly unless you take care of it in early spring.

 The best time to begin your lawn maintenance is right after the last frost of the year.
 This is usually in early April.
+You can check best trimmer here.
 It is important to take care of your spring lawn maintenance at the right time, as certain steps need to be performed before the soil reaches a certain temperature.

 The first part of your spring maintenance project is cleaning up the debris in the yard.
 It is not uncommon to find sticks and branches on the lawn, which fell down during the winter.
 You may also find rocks and other debris that ended up on the lawn after shoveling snow, using your snow blower, or as a result of your street being plowed.